-If you are at risk of abuse, neglect or harm, or you suspect someone else is, please report it now.
+If you are at risk of abuse or neglect, or you suspect someone else is, please report it now.

 What is abuse?

 - Physical abuse - this includes being hit, shaken, kicked, being locked in a room or inappropriate restraint.

 - Sexual abuse - this includes an adult being made to take part in a sexual activity when they have not given, or are not able to give their consent.

 - Psychological abuse - this includes being shouted at, ridiculed or bullied, threatened with harm, blamed or controlled by intimidation or fear.

 - Financial or material abuse - this includes theft, fraud, financial exploitation and pressure in connection with financial matters or misuse of someone else's finances.

 - Neglect - this includes the failure to provide essential care and support needs that results in someone being harmed.